Dear GVGSA Parents:

 The GVGSA All-Star program is a wonderful adventure where the girls learn and grow, both in game skills and life experience.
 The information below covers several very important aspects of the program but please feel free to contact any GVGSA board member with your specific questions.

 The managers and coaches may begin the process of selecting Gold All-Star teams as early as 2 weeks into the Spring league season for 10U/12U/14U divisions in which a formal tryout will take place.
-The 8U division and 10U/12U/14U division Silver/Bronze teams will have a formal tryout that will take place on April 16 for Gold and May 1 for Silver.
+The 8U division and 10U/12U/14U division Silver/Bronze teams will have a formal tryout that will take place in Spring 2023.
 These dates are based on the guidelines and rules posted by the USA Softball of the Central Coast.

 The Allstar team manager is selected through an application and interview process conducted by the GVGSA Board.
 The manager must have been a manager/coach during the regular season to be considered for manager of the Allstar team.
 The selected manager will appoint his/her assistant coaches.